You can create assignments alongside other content.

 Based on the assignment element and settings, you can move, edit, delete, or download it.
-Select the menu to access the available options.
+Open the menu to access the available options.
 Press the Move icon to move an element to a new location on the assignment page.

 When you create an assignment and make it visible to students, they're notified in their activity streams.

 After you post assignment grades, students can select View your grade to display their grades.
 Any feedback you provide appears after the assignment title.

 You'll see an alert in the stream when you have submissions to grade.
 Select the assignment title to begin grading on the assignment submissions page.